FreeProving/free-compiler/doc/CustomPragma/DecreasingArgumentPragma.md

 ### Unnamed decreasing arguments

-When using pattern matching on the left-hand side of the function declaration, the name of the decreasing argument may not be known.
+When using pattern matching on the left-hand side of the function declaration (see [`doc/ExperimentalFeatures/PatternMatchingCompilation.md`][]), the name of the decreasing argument may not be known.

 ```haskell
 mapRose' :: (a -> b) -> Rose a -> Rose b